 You came to me like gentle breaths of spring

-Reviving a dead soul from winter’s grip,
+Reviving this dead soul from winter’s grip,

 With all the pride and passion promise brings,